 How Whistleblowers Can Help

 Whistleblowers have a proven track record in battling corruption in other arenas.
 Many high-impact prosecutions have taken place only because whistleblowers delivered otherwise-unavailable evidence to law enforcement officials and have produced billions and penalties.
-In FY 2017 alone, the US government recovered over $3.7 billion through its civil fraud program.
-Whistleblowers were directly responsible for reporting over $3.4 billion of these recoveries, making them the source of 92% of all civil fraud recovered that year.
+In FY 2020 alone, the US government recovered over USD 2.2 billion through its civil fraud program.
+Whistleblowers were directly responsible for reporting over USD 1.6 billion recovered, making them the source of 75% of civil fraud recovered that year.

 And whistleblowers can have industry-changing impact.
 One of the best-known examples is Bradley Birkenfeld, who was the first international banker to blow the whistle on secret Swiss bank accounts.
 His disclosures resulted in unprecedented recoveries for U.S. taxpayers, with over $780 million dollars in civil fines and penalties paid by UBS and over $5 billion dollars in collections from U.S. taxpayers who had illegally held “undeclared” offshore accounts in Switzerland and other countries.
 As a result of his whistleblowing, these secret accounts are no longer available for corrupt US taxpayers to hide their earnings, and the Swiss government was ultimately forced to change its treaty with the United States in order to turn over the names of nearly five thousand Americans who held illegal offshore accounts.

 He received a reward of $104 million under the IRS Whistleblower Program for his invaluable assistance with the case, the largest whistleblower reward ever given.
 His reward has helped to drive massive growth in prosecutions of securities, commodities and tax fraud by demonstrating to both whistleblowers and prosecutors the critical role of this economic incentive to motivate high-level executives to take the substantial risk of exposing crime.